 In Powerball, there is a $1 million prize and a $50,000 prize, then the next tier drops to just $100.
 Mega Millions has a similar structure, with a grand prize followed by a $1 million prize, a $10,000 prize, and then prizes of $500 down to $2.
 It’s the same for the state-run games.
 The second largest prizes are: $2,000 in The Pick, $500 in Fantasy 5, and $250 in Pick 3.

-When we think about lotteries, the goal is to win the grand prize or jackpot – a huge sum of money, usually many millions of dollars.
+When we think about lotteries, the goal is to win the grand prize or jackpot – a huge sum of money, in the tens to hundreds of millions of dollars.
 I believe that lottery players are enticed to play by these enormous jackpot prizes, which would afford them the dream of quitting their job, paying off their debts, and living out the rest of their life on a topical beach with a drink in their hand, complete with tiny umbrella.
 A jackpot worth hundreds of millions of dollars is such an incomprehensibly large sum of money to the average person that it may as well be infinite.

 I am not a financial advisor, but I believe that the average middle class or working class American’s life would be significantly improved by winning a mid-tier prize – say for example, as little as $50,000 dollars. $300 million is simply too large of a number to wrap your head around.